Herbert540/SimpleTweet/README.md

 The following **optional** features are implemented:

-- [ ] User can view more tweets as they scroll with infinite pagination
+- [x] User can view more tweets as they scroll with infinite pagination
-- [ ] Improve the user interface and theme the app to feel "twitter branded"
+- [x] Improve the user interface and theme the app to feel "twitter branded"
-- [ ] Links in tweets are clickable and will launch the web browser
-- [ ] User can tap a tweet to display a "detailed" view of that tweet
-- [ ] User can see embedded image media within the tweet detail view
+- [x] User can see embedded image media within the tweet detail view
-- [ ] User can watch embedded video within the tweet
-- [ ] User can open the twitter app offline and see last loaded tweets
+- [x] User can open the twitter app offline and see last loaded tweets
-- [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough